-- Complete the required number of hours - Demonstrate you have met the course Learning Objectives to the satisfaction of your supervisor - Complete all submissible work to a passing standard
+- Complete the required number of placement hours - Demonstrate you have met all the course Learning Objectives to the satisfaction of your supervisor by the end of placement

+Complete all submissible work to a passing standard (see section 4.6 for a summary of tasks required)

-Your performance in each learning objective, demonstrated by attention and completion of tasks will be assessed by your Supervisor.
+Your performance in each learning objective, demonstrated by attention and completion of tasks will be assessed by your Field Educator/Social Work Supervisor.
+If you have a separate Task Supervisor, they will also provide feedback regarding your progress on placement.
 If necessary, consultation with the Liaison may be undertaken to determine whether a satisfactory level has been reached.
-You are required to complete all tasks and pass all criteria associated with each learning objective to pass this course.

-In the unlikely event that your behaviour during placement is deemed to be unethical, malicious or dangerous by your Supervisor and Liaison, you will fail the placement regardless of prior performance and the issue will be referred to the School's Integrity Officer for investigation.
+In the unlikely event that your behaviour during placement is deemed to be unethical, malicious, or dangerous by your Supervisor and Liaison, you will fail the placement regardless of prior performance and the issue will be referred to the School's Integrity Officer for investigation.

-4.5.1 Evaluation Reports
+4.5.1 Mid and Final Evaluation Meetings